Twisted embeddings of tori have small extrinsic systole: Introduction

 \begin{theorem}[Loewner, 1949] There exists a non-contractible closed curve $\gamma$ on $T$ such that \end{theorem}

-The systole of $T$ is the length of the smallest non-contractible closed curve on $T$.
-Alternatively, it is the diameter of the smallest ball in $T$ that contains a non-contractible curve. \cref{Loewner's ineq} gives an upper bound on the systole.
+\cref{Loewner's ineq} gives an upper bound on the systole of $T$, henceforth denoted $\sys(T)$.
+The systole may alternatively be described as the diameter of the smallest metric ball on $T$ containing a non-contractible closed curve.

-In this paper, we consider a $2$-dimensional torus $T$ embedded in $\mathbb{R}^3$.
-Again, we may ask the question: what geometric conditions does the topology of the embedding force?
-This question is connected to knot distortion, another invariant in metric geometry.
+In this paper, we consider two-dimensional tori $T$ embedded in $\mathbb{R}^3$.
+Motivated by Loewner's inequality, we investigate global geometric properties of the embedding.
 Our main result is an upper bound on the diameter of the smallest ball in $\mathbb{R}^3$ that contains a non-contractible curve on $T$.
-The upper bound depends only on the metric on $T$ and the topology of the embedding, and in some cases, is much smaller than the systole of $T$.
+The upper bound depends only on the metric on $T$ and the topology of the embedding, and in some cases, is much smaller than $\sys(T)$.

 In order to state our main result, let us describe the topology of the embedding in more detail.
 The complement of the torus, $\mathbb{R}^3-T$, has two connected components.
 Let $u\in H_1(T,\mathbb{Z})$ be a nonzero primitive homology class that is trivial in one of the connected components of $\mathbb{R}^3-T$.
 Let $v\in H_1(T,\mathbb{Z})$ be a nonzero primitive homology class that is trivial in the other connected component of $\mathbb{R}^3-T$.